 It's essential to eat well during pre-season training if you want to reach peak fitness in time for your first league match.
 Here are the top 10 foods all rugby players should be eating to help make your sessions pay off...

-SUMMER IS well under way and for most teams that means pre-season training is just around the corner, if it’s not already begun.
+SUMMER IS well under way and for most teams that means pre-season training is already in full-swing.
 It’s the time of year when players every cold beer you’ve enjoyed can feel like it’s now being stored like a dead weight in your legs, while that ice cream you had the other day could be sitting on your chest.

 But Rugby World is here to help!
 We asked England’s nutritionist Matt Lovell for the top ten food groups all rugby players should be eating during pre-season training, to ensure they reach their peak fitness in time for the start of season.